 The day-to-day of a development sprint

-During a sprint, task boards are at the center of everything you’ll do.
+During a sprint, your Workspace and Boards are at the center of everything you’ll do.
 Make use of labels and pipelines, and drag and drop issues into the correct places as you move forward.

-If you’ve set up a task board that reflects how your team actually works, then they should portray exactly where things are at.
+If you’ve set up a Workspace that reflects how your team actually works, then they should portray exactly where things are at.
 That’s part of the reason it’s so important that everyone involved with the project uses the board.